Hi my name is Rhi, I’m 14 and I’ve been a Young Ranger since 2018.

 We were instructed to cut down the Ash trees that had been marked with a white painted dot, which meant they had been affected by Ash Dieback.
 We cut up the affected trees into smaller parts and put them in a pile to be taken away.
 We kept doing this until lunch and we were grateful to stop for yummy food!
 We also listened to great Christmas songs, ate mince pies and drank lovely warm drinks.
 After lunch we took the plastic guards off the grown trees that were more hardy and weren’t going to be eaten by other wild life.

 For the next task we got a bag of smaller, disease free trees and dug holes to plant these new trees.
-We reused the old tree guards, if they weren’t too damaged and used them to protect the new trees so they won’t be eaten by wildlife which means more trees and this means cleaner air!
+We reused the old tree guards, as long as they weren’t too damaged, and used them to protect the new trees so they won’t be eaten by wildlife which means more trees and this means cleaner air!

 I really enjoyed this session and I can’t wait to do another one where I can learn even more!